Please change orientation

-House Between Forest and Field is a 3,600sf house at the edge of an agricultural area in Stanfordville NY.
+House Between Forest and Field is a 3,600 square-foot house at the edge of an agricultural area in Stanfordville, NY.
 While compact in its footprint and barn-like massing, the three-story house engages in various ways with the expansive landscape around it.
 Situated at the boundary between forest and field on its 13-acre lot, the narrow house is also inspired by both, joining together the exterior identity of agricultural buildings with an interior organization inspired by the spatial experience of a forest.

-As a result of its slender 27’ width and large picture windows, the house acts as a permeable filter to the landscape beyond when seen from the exterior, while allowing a continuous connection to the outdoors from every space within.
+As a result of its slender 27-foot width and large picture windows, the house appears as a filter for the landscape beyond when seen from the exterior, while allowing a continuous connection to the outdoors from every space within.

-A series of Luan plywood-clad “cores” inside the house contain various uses (storage, kitchen counter and appliances, stair, powder room, library, fan coils), while delineating different zones for living within a fluid continuum.
-A covered porch extends living between inside and outside, while appearing ambiguously as an interior space, due to the continuity of the house’s cedar rain screen cladding.
+A series of lauan plywood–clad “cores” inside the house contain various uses (storage, kitchen counter and appliances, stair, powder room, library, fan coils), delineating different zones within a fluid continuum.
+A covered porch extends living space outside, and the house’s cedar rain screen cladding further blurs distinctions between exterior and interior.

 Location: Dutchess County, NY